Citing and referencing: Images and captions

 Figure 4.
 George Stubbs, Tiger Skeleton, Lateral View, ca. 1795 - 1806.

 Figure Number.
-Artist’s Surname, Given Name.
+Artist Surname, First Name.
 Title of Artwork.
 Year of production.
 Medium, dimensions.
-Collection, Place of collection.
+Collection, Location.
 Courtesy line.
 Photographic credit.
 URL or reference information for image source.

 Figure Number.
-Artist’s Surname, Given Name.
-Description of documentation or representation Title of Artwork or Artworks or Exhibition.
+Artist Surname, First Name.
+Description Title of Artwork or Exhibition.
 Year of production.
 Medium, Relevant details including duration.
-Collection, Place of collection.
+Collection, Location.
 Courtesy line.
 Photographic credit.
 Copyright information.
 URL or reference information for image source.

 Figure 2.
 Kusama, Yayoi.
 Infinity Mirror Room: Phalli's Field.
 1965.
 Castellane Gallery, New York.
 Image courtesy: Ota Fine Arts, Tokyo. © Yayoi Kusama, Yayoi Kusama Studio inc.